Residential Cost Share Program

 Free Soil Testing for Lawns!

-The Culpeper Soil & Water Conservation District is offering a limited number of free soil tests of lawns from January through April 2020.
+The Culpeper Soil & Water Conservation District is offering a limited number of free soil tests of lawns through 2020 while funding is available.
 Find out if/when you should use fertilizer or lime and what grass types would work best with your soil.
 For more info contact Stephanie DeNicola at email@example.com.
 Click here for an article about the importance of soil tests for your lawn.

 Virginia Conservation Assistance Program (VCAP)

 Do you have a drainage issue in your yard?
 Would your garden benefit from a rain cistern?
 Would you like to minimize the amount of turf you mow?
 We have a program for you!
 VCAP offers approximately 50% cost share to convert mowed turf to native plants, install rain cisterns that are 250+ gallons, install rain gardens to address drainage issues and more!
 For more information, visit: http://vaswcd.org/vcap.
 If you are in the Culpeper District’s 5 counties contact Richard Jacobs at 540-825-8591 or richardJ@culpeperswcd.org.
 Click here for a fact sheet.

 Focused outreach continues for septic system maintenance in impaired watersheds that have a Total Maximum Daily Load (TMDL) Implementation Plan.
 Cost share is 50% of approved costs including pump out, repairs, replacements and new systems or drainfields.
 These watersheds include:

 - Upper Hazel River watershed (most of Rappahannock as well as parts of Culpeper and Madison)

 - Upper York River watershed (parts of Orange)

 - Robinson River watershed (parts of Madison and Culpeper)

 - Rapidan River watershed (parts of Culpeper, Greene, Madison and Orange)